-Tag Applies To Decorators Class, Operation Corresponds To: The decorators applied to this element in the source.
+Tag Applies To async Operation Corresponds To: The 'async' keyword in function definition.
+Decorators Class, Operation Corresponds To: The decorators applied to this element in the source.

 - Model members with Private Scope correspond to code members with two leading underscores - Attributes are only generated when the Initial value is not empty - All types are reverse engineered as var